CityofToronto/bdit_data-sources/collisions/NewCollisions.md

 ### Where can I find the dataset?

-As of 2025-08-13, you can find the new dataset in `bigdata`, under the `collisions_compare` schema.
+As of 2025-08-13, you can find the new dataset in `bigdata`, under the `collisions_pipeline` schema.

 ### Table Structure